Critically fixed Thurston maps: classification, recognition, and twisting: Introduction

-To be more precise, suppose that $[T]$ denotes the equivalence class of a planar embedded tree $T$ modulo isotopy rel.\ $\Crit(f)$.
-Let us consider the set $\mathcal{N}_f$ of the equivalence classes $[T]$ of planar embedded trees $T$ that satisfy the following three conditions: \begin{enumerate}[label=(\roman*)] \item $\Crit(f) \subset V(T)$; \item $T$ does not have non-critical vertices of degree $2$; \item $T\cap \Charge(f)= \Crit(f)$. \end{enumerate} We note that the set $\mathcal{N}_f$ is finite if and only if $f$ is realized by a rational map.
-This easily follows from the connectivity of the charge graph in the rational case.
-Moreover, if $f$ is realized, then every tree $T$ as above is invariant under $f$ (up to isotopy).
+To be more precise, let us consider the following set where $[T]$ denotes the equivalence class of a tree $T\in \AdmTrees(f)$ modulo isotopy rel.\ $\Crit(f)$.
+We note that $\mathcal{N}_f$ is finite if and only if $f$ is realized by a rational map.
+This follows easily from the connectivity of the charge graph in the rational case.
+Moreover, if $f$ is realized, then every tree $T$ as above is invariant under $f$ (up to isotopy rel.\ $\Crit(f)$), since---again up to isotopy rel.\ $\Crit(f)$---the tree $T$ lies in a region of the sphere on which $f$ is isotopic to the identity.

 Now the following statement is true.